-An articled clerk referred to in sub-section (3) of section twenty-one of the Attorneys, Notaries and Conveyancers Admission Act, No. 23 of 1934, may appear instead and on behalf of the attorney to whom he has been articled in any proceeding in any court within the jurisdiction of the division concerned.
+An articled clerk referred to in sub-section (3) of section twenty-one of the Attorneys, Notaries and Conveyancers Admission Act, No. 23 of 1934, may appear instead and on behalf of the attorney to whom he has been articled in any proceeding in any court, other than the court of a regional division established under section two, within the jurisdiction of the division concerned.